taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 ### v0.5.0 - 2019-01-10

 - **Initial release of our NetSuite integration.** Sales tax calculations powered by SuiteTax for rooftop-accurate rates down to the jurisdiction level.
 Transaction sync and backfilling.
 Supports product exemptions, customer exemptions, shipping taxability, sourcing logic, and address validation.

+If you have additional questions or need help integrating NetSuite and TaxJar, please [contact](https://www.taxjar.com/contact/) our support team.